 If attachment disorder symptoms are present, your doctor will likely perform a physical examination.
-This is to rule out a physical illness.
+This is to rule out physical illness.
 If no physical cause can be found, a mental health professional will be required to assess and diagnose.
 Psychiatrists and psychologists specially trained to help young people can use interview and assessment tools to evaluate the child.

-Parenting a child with attachment disorder is a challenging experience.
+Parenting a child with an attachment disorder is a challenging experience.
 Of course, providing safety for the child and the rest of the family will be a priority.
 Families will need ongoing support and education to help overcome challenges with attachment.

 Reactive attachment disorder